builders/docs/docs/imagine/resources/index.md

 ---
 title: Resources
-description: Adapting to the changing social, technological, and economic environment.
+description: Adapting to the changing social, technological, and economic environment
 ---

 # Resources